M-o-a-T/moat-old/doc/etcd_structure.rst

   This section describes data about the MoaT installation itself.

+  * type

+    Data types.
+See section `types` for details.

   * task

     This section describes possible tasks, for the benefit of external